 With billions of active users across multiple social media platforms, it may seem like a good idea to have a presence on every single platform.

-But, this is a bad decision to take.
+But, this is a bad decision to take if you’re just starting out or don’t have the resources.
 If you try to take on lots of platforms in one go, you will inevitably spread yourself too thin.